1971 shooting of Dallas police officers: Wendell Dover

 Deputy Wendell Dover was born on May 29, 1921, in the Byrd community near Waxahachie, to Charlie D. Dover and Ruth Whatley.
 He served in the Army Air Corps during World War II.
 He worked as a carpenter before working at the Ellis County Sheriff’s office as a Deputy Sheriff.
+He later became a police detective in Ennis, then a mail carrier in Bardwell, Texas.
 He died on March 5, 2005, in Ennis, Texas.
 His funeral services were held at Keever Chapel, and he was buried at Grady Cemetery.

 Rene Adolpho Guzman

 Rene Guzman was born on September 20, 1937, and was 33 years old at the time of the murders.
 Before the murders, he had received a four-year probated sentence for robberies by assault in Jim Hogg and Hidalgo counties in 1959.
 His probation was revoked in 1961, and he served time in prison until 1963.
 He was later found guilty of burglary in Hall and Swisher counties and was given a 10-year sentence for the burglaries.
 He was out of jail by November 1967, and in July 1968, he was charged with murder in a stabbing incident.
 The murder charges were dropped after witnesses became reluctant to testify.
-His brother, 35 year old Moises Zuniga Guzman, was arrested as a suspect the day after the murders.
+His brother, 35-year-old Moises Zuniga Guzman, was arrested as a suspect the day after the murders.
 He had no record of convictions in the office of Dallas District Attorney Henry Wade.